WorldCereal/ewoc_prod/README.md

 ## Use the supervisor

-A random error occured several times while using ewoc_prod.
+A random error occurred several times while using ewoc_prod.
 The supervisor allows to launch ewoc_prod several times until the tiles concerned are produced.
 It also creates an error_tiles.csv file.
 If some tiles have not been produced (for a real error ; not random), this file contains the tiles_id and the associated errors (empty file if all tiles are done)

-### Full help (supervisor):
+### Full help (supervisor)

 ```bash
 usage: supervisor.py [-h] [-in S2TILES_AEZ_FILE]
                      [-aez AEZ_LIST [AEZ_LIST ...]] [-orbit ORBIT_FILE]